 Common Use Overall domain health Link audit and pruning

-Why These Scores Matter in 2025
+Why These Scores Matter in Current Algorithm

 • Wasted crawl budget: Spammy backlinks dilute your domain's authority and waste Googlebot's time.